 What We Publish

-We're looking for high-quality speculative, slipstream, and SF/F poetry.
+We're looking for high-quality literary, SF/F, speculative, and slipstream poetry.

 We're looking for modern, exciting poems that explore the possible and impossible: stories about human and nonhuman experiences, dreams and reality, past and future, the here-and-now and otherwhere-and-elsewhen.
 We want poems from imaginative and unconventional writers; we want voices from diverse perspectives and backgrounds.

-We want poems that understand "literary" does not have to equal "boring"; poems that know how to write strange without being senseless; and poems that balance inventiveness with traditional structures.
+We want poems that understand "literary" doesn't equal "boring"; poems that know how to write strange without being senseless; and poems that balance inventiveness with traditional structures.
 We like mischievous poems, pensive poems, and everything in between.

 We don't see nearly enough true science fiction or formal poetry.
-We are also open to hypertext poetry.
-However, poems must substantiate their forms; a rhymed weak concept is still a weak concept.
+We are also open to confessional and hypertext poetry.
+However, poems must substantiate their forms; a weak concept in rhyme is still a weak concept.
 Sonnet plus spaceship is not enough.
-Do break the mold.
+Break the mold.

 A.E.
 Housman, Albert Goldbarth, Alexander Pope, Amal El-Mohtar, Anna Akhmatova, Anna Margolin, Bogi Takács, Bryan Thao Worra, C.P.
-Cavafy, Carl Phillips, Catullus, Charles Baudelaire, David Kirby, dg okpik, Dominik Parisien, Dylan Thomas, Edward Lear, Frank O'Hara, Frederick Seidel, Geoffrey Chaucer, H.D., Iain Sinclair, Inua Ellams, James Tate, Jean Toomer, Selkie D'Isa, Jennifer L. Knox, Halee Kirkwood, Jo Walton, Joy Harjo, Kay Ryan, Laura Da', Liliana Ursu, Lisel Mueller, Li-Young Lee, Louise Glück, Marie de France, Margaret Atwood, Michele Bannister, Nayyirah Waheed, Ogden Nash, Ovid, Patience Agbabi, Pearl/Gawain-Poet, Phyllis Gotlieb, Qwo-Li Driskill, Rainer Maria Rilke, Richard Siken, Rika Lesser, Robin Robertson, Rose Lemberg, Rudyard Kipling, Sappho, Seamus Heaney, Sean O'Brien, Sharon Olds, Shweta Narayan, Sofia Samatar, Tapiwa Mugabe, Ted Hughes, T.S.
-Eliot, U.A.
-Fanthorpe, Ursula K. Le Guin, Warsan Shire, W.B.
-Yeats, William Carlos Williams, and Yrsa Daley-Ward.
+Cavafy, Carl Phillips, Catullus, Charles Baudelaire, David Kirby, dg okpik, Dominik Parisien, Dylan Thomas, Edward Lear, Frank O'Hara, Frederick Seidel, Gawain/Pearl-Poet, Geoffrey Chaucer, H.D., Halee Kirkwood, Iain Sinclair, Inua Ellams, James Tate, Jean Toomer, Jennifer L. Knox, Joy Harjo, Jo Walton, Kay Ryan, Laura Da', Liliana Ursu, Lisel Mueller, Li-Young Lee, Louise Glück, Marie de France, Margaret Atwood, Michele Bannister, Nayyirah Waheed, Ogden Nash, Ovid, Patience Agbabi, Phyllis Gotlieb, Qwo-Li Driskill, Rae Armantrout, Rainer Maria Rilke, Richard Siken, Rika Lesser, Robin Robertson, Rose Lemberg, Rudyard Kipling, Sappho, Seamus Heaney, Sean O'Brien, Sharon Olds, Shweta Narayan, Sofia Samatar, T.S.
+Eliot, Tanaya Winder, Tapiwa Mugabe, U.A.
+Fanthorpe, Ursula K. Le Guin, W.B.
+Yeats, Warsan Shire, William Carlos Williams, and Yrsa Daley-Ward.

 This is by no means a complete list.
 For more, you can read nearly every poem Strange Horizons has published since 2000 in our archives.
 We publish very short poems, very long poems, illustrated poems, and even prose poems.
-We publish poems we like!
+Above all, we publish poems we like.

 Our pay rate for new poetry is $40 (U.S.) per poem, regardless of length or complexity.